SherG/perpetual-elm/exampleSite/content/services/sloc.md

 Payback period is 12 months or longer.

-Our process gets you business capital with affordable payments and zero friction.
+Get you business capital with affordable payments and zero friction.

 Tired of dealing with an endless series of faxes, phone calls, and a pile of documents to sign?
 Our proprietary process is completed in a few easy steps.